msalemor/llm-use-cases/README.md

 ## Personalization & Content Generation

-OpenAI can be used to develop personalized content, recommendations, and experiences for users based on their interests and behavior.
+OpenAI can be used to develop personalized content and experiences for users based on their interests and behavior.

 ```mermaid
 flowchart LR